Elinor Florence, Author

 In April 2019, I received an email from Sheree saying that a veritable treasure trove of her great-aunt’s work had been located!

-This is but one example of the ways my blog has put people in touch with each other.
+This is but one example of the ways my website has put people in touch with each other.
 I’m so glad that Sheree’s search was successful!

 To see ALL my Star Weekly covers, click here: Star Weekly at War.